SCOTT SIMON, Host:

 NPR's Soraya Sarhaddi Nelson reports voter turnout is unusually high in some districts.

 SORAYA SARHADDI NELSON: Voters pack the streets around the polling station in the upper-class neighborhood in Zamalek here in Cairo.
 Accountant Abeid Mossad is one of many here who say they are voting for the first time.

-Mr. ABEID MOSSAD (Accountant): It's worth it, it's worth it.
+ABEID MOSSAD: It's worth it, it's worth it.
 Once every 30 years to do this, it's worth it.
 All my generation have never seen this before.

-Professor GIANLUCA PAROLIN (Law, American University, Cairo): The outcome of the referendum will also depend politically, I think, on the informed decision of the voter.
+GIANLUCA PAROLIN: The outcome of the referendum will also depend politically, I think, on the informed decision of the voter.
 Now, that has been a major problem because the final text of the amendments was never truly released.

-Mr. AMR SHALANKY (Independent Monitor): Most of the NGOs have been taken by surprise that this is actually happening.
+AMR SHALANKY: Most of the NGOs have been taken by surprise that this is actually happening.
 I have personal friends who are judges who don't know until today which electoral circuits they're supposed to be supervising.

-Soraya Sarhaddi Nelson, NPR News, Cairo.
-Transcript provided by NPR, Copyright National Public Radio.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Cairo.
+Transcript provided by NPR, Copyright NPR.